V10.5

 Using the Import AI Plugin option, you can import any existing AI Plugin from a saved package to your system.

-2. Create a Symantec Kernel
+2. Create a Semantic Kernel

 Create a Kernel object to connect to the AI engine.